Professor, Dir. of Studies

 - Dr. Yunjin Gu (involved in the Juggling robot project)

 Networking and multidisciplinary research have been characteristic throughout his career.
 From 1999-2004 he served as the Chairman of the Swedish real-time systems association, and he has represented KTH as a core partner in the EU networks of excellence in Embedded systems design, Artist2 and ArtistDesign, and in the Artemis industrial association.
-He is moreover the principal initiator and Director of the Innovative Centre for Embedded Systems ( www.ices.kth.se), launched in 2008, and of the TECoSA Swedish national competence center on Trustworthy Edge Computing Systems and Applications.
+He is moreover the principal initiator of the Innovative Centre for Embedded Systems (www.ices.kth.se), launched in 2008 (and served as its director until 2020), and is the director of the TECoSA Swedish national competence center on Trustworthy Edge Computing Systems and Applications.

 Cyber-physical Systems' Safety and Security (MF240V), course responsible, teacher | Course web